bfxdev/OBS/README.md

 At its kernel, for maximal performance, OBS is largely based on GPU-based video processing in the form of [DirectX / OpenGL shaders](https://obsproject.com/docs/graphics.html) (encapsulated in DirectX-like `.effect` files).

-Various stuff running under OBS with the [StreamFX](https://obsproject.com/forum/resources/streamfx-for-obs-studio.578/) plugin can be found in this repository.
+Various stuff running under OBS with the StreamFX plugin can be found in this repository.

+## Usage of the shaders in StreamFX

+For the shaders running under StreamFX, obviously the first step is to install StreamFX in OBS if not already done:
+- Go to the [StreamFX plugin page](https://obsproject.com/forum/resources/streamfx-for-obs-studio.578/) and download a release (at time of writing, the shaders were tested on StreamFX 0.8.0b3).
+- Follow the [installation instructions on the Wiki pages](https://github.com/Xaymar/obs-streamfx/wiki/Installation).
+The plugin is correctly installed if a new entry "StreamFX" appears in the menu "Tools".

+StreamFX supports 3 types of custom shaders: filter (e.g. CPC shader), source (e.g. starfield) and transition.

+For a filter shader:
+- Right-click on a source and select "Filters"
+- Add a Filter, select "Shader"
+- Select the shader file e.g. [cpc.effect](cpc.effect), then click on "Refresh Options and Parameters"
+- Adapt the parameters

+For a source shader:
+- Create a source of type "Shader"
+- Select the shader file e.g. [shadertoy-XtjcW3.effect](shadertoy-XtjcW3.effect), then click on "Refresh Options and Parameters"
+- Adapt the parameters

 ## Amstrad CPC display filter for StreamFX